gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 **Step 3: Prepare partition images**

+**❗ WARNING:**
-**❗ WARNING:** Be careful to download the correct OpenIPC build corresponding with your camera SoC (eg. `t31a` and `t31x` are different).
+- Be careful to download the correct OpenIPC build corresponding with your camera SoC (eg. `t31a` and `t31x` are different).
 Using the wrong build would brick your camera.

-Visit OpenIPC [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) and download the latest build that includes:

-- Uboot image: `u-boot-[SoC]-universal.bin`
-- Firmware archive: `openipc.[chip family]-[flash type]-ultimate.tgz`
+- Don't download OpenIPC official uboot image because it doesn't support from SD card kernel that wz_flash-helper relies on to work.

+Download OpenIPC Uboot image from [this repo](https://github.com/gtxaspec/u-boot-ingenic/releases/tag/latest) with this format: `u-boot-[SoC]-universal.bin`

+Download OpenIPC tarball that includes kernel and rootfs imaes from [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) with this format: `openipc.[chip family]-[flash type]-ultimate.tgz`

 Then extract the firmware archive, place everything under the `wz_flash-helper/restore/openipc/` directory on your SD card, and rename the partition images: